muratk3n/thirdwave/en/README.md

 ---

-Maybe after January Trump will run around DC randomly shocking people with his Cornolio act.
+Maybe after January Trump will run around DC shocking random people with his Cornolio act.

 "TP for your bunghole!"